microsoft/staticstaging/docs/hacking.md

 Quote lifting has a similar goal: extract all the quotes mixed into a program and turn them into global constants.
 (Think of them as strings embedded in the `.text` section of an executable binary.)
-Quote expressions also need to produce a closure-like value: they also consist of a pointer to the code and an environment---the environment contains the persisted outer-stage values.
+Quote expressions also need to produce a closure-like value: they also consist of a pointer to the code and an environment---the environment contains the materialized outer-stage values.

 General scope lifting recognizes that functions and quotes are nearly identical.
 Quotes don't have arguments and functions don't have escapes, but those are the only real differences.
 Atw's scope lifting pass finds free and bound variables in a uniform way for both kinds of scopes.

-## Persists Generalize Free Variables
+## Materialization Generalizes Free Variables

-To compile persist escapes and free variables in quotes, Atw's quote-lifting analysis generalizes the concept of free variables in functions.
+To compile materialization escapes and free variables in quotes, Atw's quote-lifting analysis generalizes the concept of free variables in functions.
-As an example, this program uses a persist inside of a function body:
+As an example, this program uses a materialization inside of a function body:

     var y = 2;
     !<